-- Sow of the offspring needs to be owned and bred by the exhibitor or family farm. - All animals in each lot number will come into the ring at one time - Each exhibitor is allowed to enter only one animal in each lot number.
+- Sow of the offspring needs to be owned and bred by the exhibitor or family farm. - All animals in each lot number will come into the ring at one - Each exhibitor is allowed to enter only one animal in each lot number.

-- 1. Breeding swine - 2.
-Market swine
+- Breeding swine 1. - Market swine